Klaus Thymann: Voices For The Future

 In 2019, Thymann-led global charity Project Pressure was responsible for the Voices For The Future, an art piece projected and transmitted on the UN building, featuring Swedish student activist Greta Thunberg in New York City in the lead-up to the 2019 UN Climate Action Summit.
 Thymann authored the messages of six young activists, including an authorized edit of Thunberg's words.
 The visualization was done by New Zealand-based artist Joseph Michael.
 Soundtracked by musician and artist Brian Eno, their commentary on the climate crisis (and the urgent actions that need to be taken to minimize its consequences).

 Corals in Denmark

-In 2020, Thymann led seafloor mapping project at Jammerbugt coast in Jutland, Denmark where he discovered an abundance of dead man’s fingers, the only soft coral found in Danish waters.
-Earlier, it was believed that the majority of the Jammerbugten’s seafloor was sandy with a low density of species, until Thymann found evidence of much greater biodiversity in a range seafloor habitats.
-This discovery by Thymann received wide coverage including that from The Guardian in July 2020.
+In 2020, Thymann led seafloor mapping project at Jammerbugt coast in Jutland, Denmark where he discovered an abundance of dead man's fingers, the only soft coral found in Danish waters.
+Earlier, it was believed that the majority of the Jammerbugten's seafloor was sandy with a low density of species, until Thymann found evidence of much greater biodiversity in a range seafloor habitats.
+This discovery by Thymann received wide coverage including that from The Guardian in July 2020 and a 7-minute short film featured by New Scientist in late 2023.